crate/mlflow-cratedb/README.md

 ## About

-An adapter wrapper for [MLflow] to use [CrateDB] as a storage database for [MLflow Tracking].

-[MLflow] is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
+An adapter for [MLflow] to use [CrateDB] as a storage database for [MLflow Tracking].
+MLflow is an open source platform to manage the whole ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.

 ## Setup